Cha-A-Jong/LibraryFrontWeb/README.md

 # LibraryFrontWeb
-This is simple and only in house use kinda library app.
+This is a simple and only in house use kinda library app.
+This represents the frontend of the library app.